BradleyChatha/jcli/README.md

 ![Tests](https://github.com/BradleyChatha/jcli/workflows/Test%20LDC%20x64/badge.svg)
 ![Examples](https://github.com/BradleyChatha/jcli/workflows/Test%20Examples/badge.svg)

+** As of v0.20.0 JCLI is using a fully rewritten code base, which has major breaking changes. **

 JCLI is a library to aid in the creation of command line tooling, with an aim of being easy to use, while also allowing the individual parts of the library to be used on their own, aiding more dedicated users in creation of their own CLI core.